Cooking without producing waste requires some planning but not that much. Cooking Thanksgiving dinner without waste needs a bit more planning.

 This year at Thanksgiving, a group of us will have a potluck.
 Everyone will bring a few dishes and I will have made a bunch of stuff in advance.
 I’ll cook less and eat more 😉

-Coming up later this week, my interview of Dana Gunders, senior scientist at the NRDC, to help you reduce food waste this Thanksgiving.
+Go here for my interview with Dana Gunders, senior scientist at the NRDC, for ideas to help you reduce food waste this Thanksgiving.